milan-codes/PMI_C2_beadando/README.md

 Enter your choice:
 ```
 The options are:
-1. `Show all`: prints only the names of all saved classes
+1. `Show all`: Prints only the names of all saved classes.
-2. `Get by name`: asks for a name, and then searches for a class with that name.
+2. `Get by name`: Asks for a name, and then searches for a class with that name.
 If found, it prints all available information about that particular class.
 If a class with that name is not found, it prints an error message.
-3. `Add`: Prints a form to the user, and then saves the class with the retrieved information to the database
+3. `Add`: Prints a form to the user, and then saves the class with the retrieved information to the database.
 4. `Edit`: Prints the name of the saved classes.
 Users then will have to enter the name of the class they want to edit.
-After that the flow is the same as option `<3>`
+After that the flow is the same as option `<3>`.
 5. `Remove`: Prints the name of the saved classes.
 Users then will have to enter the name of the class they want to remove.
-6. `Go back`: returns to the main menu
+6. `Go back`: Returns to the main menu.

 The same applies when working with exams and tasks.

+## Notes
+- Minimum JDK: 14
+- Documentation of what each method, in a specific class, does can be found inside the files.